apoorva-thirumurugan/apoorva-thirumurugan/README.md

 ## Hey there 👋

-I’m **Apoorva**, a **4th-year Computer Engineering student at the University of Guelph** with a strong interest in **cybersecurity** and **engineering design**.
+I’m **Apoorva Thirumurugan**, a **4th-year Computer Engineering student at the University of Guelph** with a strong interest in **cybersecurity** and **engineering design**.
 I like building practical things, learning how systems behave in the real world, and using tech to support communities and meaningful work.

 ## What I’m focused on
 I’m currently growing my skills in **security operations**, **threat awareness**, and **building tools that make workflows smoother and safer**.